Here is one of the most common things I think to myself as I read them:

 - The omission of unnecessary details

 A resume that doesn’t have these features makes it obvious that the candidate rushed through writing the resume or didn’t feel that these elements were important.
 This is a predictor of how the candidate functions in the workplace.

 Most Medical Director roles require writing, developing documents, and paying attention to detail.
 If you don’t do this on your resume, the employer may be skeptical as to whether you’ll do it on the job.

 Your resume can speak volumes about you.
 It doesn’t just list where you did your training and what job titles you’ve had since then.
 It paints a picture of how you’ve been valuable to the organizations you’ve worked with throughout your career.
 And it’s a demonstration of a thought process and a written work product.

 It’s not something to rush through or take lightly.

 Most healthcare professionals aren’t resume professionals.
 If you don’t have the time or inclination to tackle the five questions listed above, consider hiring some help to develop a Medical Director resume.
-Our Resume Overhaul service is designed precisely for this.
+My Resume Overhaul service is designed precisely for this.